-The type (i.e. material used) and design of face masks can affect the comfort and feeling of breathability.
+The type (i.e. material used) and design of face masks can affect comfort and perceived breathability.

-A cloth face covering should cover the nose and go under the chin and fit snugly but comfortably against the side of the face, include at least 2 layers of fabric and allow for breathing without restriction.
+A cloth face covering should cover the nose and go under the chin and fit snugly but comfortably against the side of the face, and it should include at least 2 layers of fabric and allow for breathing without restriction.

-After they have been used, face masks and coverings, must be washed and/or recycled (reusable masks) or disposed of appropriately (single-use masks) in combination with other measures. handwashing, physical distancing and respiratory etiquette.
+Health agencies recommend that when protecting against Covid-19 and other respiratory diseases, face masks must be used, washed, recycled or disposed of appropriately in combination with other measures eg: handwashing, physical distancing and respiratory etiquette.

 Things to Remember